-If you’re interested in seeing what living with the gastric sleeve is like long-term, consider joining our Facebook support group to meet past patients who have lived with the surgery for many years.
+If you’re concerned about the surgery or are interested in seeing what living with the gastric sleeve is like long-term, consider joining our Facebook support group to meet past patients who have lived with the surgery for many years.

 The most common risks when undergoing gastric sleeve surgery include the following: